qiskit-community/lindbladmpo/docs/INSTALL.md

 The above script will work for the default locations.
 In order to override where ITensor has been built, use:

+    make LIBRARY_DIR="..."

-    make LIBRARY_DIR="..."  - here insert the path for the itensor library, for example "/cygdrive/c/Users/Goran/itensor3"
+where above, replace three dots with the path for the itensor library, for example "/cygdrive/c/Users/Goran/itensor3".

 In order to run a first test of the solver (with output to the console, and result files saved), type in the Linux terminal: